Simple ideas to make your phone less addictive

 • Don't take your phone to the restroom.

 • When you're on the go, put your phone in your backpack instead of your pocket.
-This also seems to be better for testosterone, as far as I know.
+This also seems to have other positive effects on health.

 • In general, put your phone where you can't see it.
 I either keep it in my backpack or put it right behind my laptop screen.